 Marwa Arsanios was born in Washington DC, USA in 1978.
-She currently lives and works in Beirut, Lebanon.
+She currently lives and works between Berlin and Beirut.

 Marwa Arsanios is an artist, filmmaker and researcher who reconsiders politics of the mid-twentieth century from a contemporary perspective, with a particular focus on gender relations, urbanism and industrialisation.
 She approaches research collaboratively and seeks to work across disciplines.

 She has been the subject of solo exhibitions at Beirut Art Center (2017), Hammer Museum, Los Angeles (2016), Witte de With, Rotterdam (2016), Kunsthalle Lissabon, Lisbon (2015) and Art in General, New York (2015).

 Her work has also been shown in a number of group exhibitions, at the 1st Sharjah Architecture Triennal (2019), SF Moma (2019), Sharjah Biennial 14 (2019), the 1st Warsaw Biennial (2019), Nottingham Contemporary, UK (2017), Maxxi Museum, Rome (2017), Sursock Museum, Beirut (2016), Ludwig Museum, Cologne (2016), Thessaloniki Biennial (2015); Home Works Forum, Ashkal Alwan, Beirut (2010, 2013, 2015), New Museum, New York (2014), 55th Venice Biennale (2013), M HKA, Antwerp (2013), In Other Words, nGbK, Berlin (2012) and 12th Istanbul Biennial (2011), among others.